Where and how is monkeypox spreading?

-Officials around the world are keeping watch for more cases because, for the first time, the rare disease appears to be spreading among people who didn’t travel to Africa, where monkeypox is endemic.
+Officials worldwide are keeping watch for more cases because, for the first time, the rare disease appears to be spreading among people who didn’t travel to Africa, where monkeypox is endemic.
 They stress, however, that the risk to the general population is low.

 WHAT IS MONKEYPOX?